The Great Pyramid

 The Great Pyramid is also an acoustical marvel.
 Conversations in the subterranean pit carry through two separate sloping passages hundreds of feet in length and oriented in different directions, then through the passage known as the Grand Gallery, and finally into the so-called King’s Chamber far above, where they can be heard clearly.
 The King’s Chamber itself is built of special granite stones with high quartz content.
 The stones come from 500 miles away and some weigh as much as 20 tons.
 Quartz is noted for its resonance.
 With hidden spaces above and below to further increase resonance, the King’s Chamber produces a deep, spooky harmonic echo unlike anything found anywhere else on the planet.

 Astonished observers look at the Great Pyramid’s size, the precision with which it was built, and the scientific and mathematical knowledge it embodies, and ask how such things are even possible.
 But one man, Christopher Dunn, took it a step further.
 He asked why they were necessary.

 Dunn, a master engineer by profession, studied the Great Pyramid and other ancient Egyptian sites for 20 years.
-Relying on his research and skill at reverse engineering, his landmark book The Giza Power Plant rejects the accepted wisdom that the Giza pyramids were tombs, and instead explains in great detail how ancient Egyptians used highly advanced technology to construct the Great Pyramid for the purpose of converting the earth's natural vibration into clean energy to power their civilization.
+Relying on his research and skill at reverse engineering, his landmark book The Giza Power Plant rejects the accepted wisdom that the Giza pyramids were tombs, and instead explains in great detail how the ancients used highly advanced technology to construct the Great Pyramid for the purpose of converting the earth's natural vibration into clean energy to power their civilization.
 How they came to possess such technology is a whole other topic for another day.